coinratecap/Backend/README.md

 Assuming 1 LTC = USD 100, the 24 hours trading volume for Litecoin will be 5,000 + 1,000 + 2,000 = 8,000 LTC or USD 800,000.

+### Market Capitalization (Cryptoasset)
+The Market Capitalization of a crypto asset is calculated using the following formula:

+Let:
+A = Current crypto asset price in USD
+B = Available supply of an asset

+Market Capitalization = A * B

+For example, the market capitalization of 0x is calculated by multiplying the Available Supply of ZRX with its price.
+Assuming the Available Supply of ZRX is 583,209,787 and the price of ZRX is USD 0.25, the market capitalization is then calculated as 583,209,787 * USD $0.25 = USD 145,802,446.75.

 ## Donate

 All donations will go to thenewboston to help fund the team to continue to develop the community and create new content.